Battery comparison test. Comparative test of imported and domestic batteries

 Declared current, A 590

-Terminal voltage after a 30-second discharge with a current of 315 A9,20 IN
+Terminal voltage after 30 second discharge current 315 A9,20 IN

 Place occupied by the battery in the main series of tests (ZR, 2015, No. 10) 1

-There is no fundamental difference between for "Asians" and "Europeans".
-In fact, the same lead bathed in acid.
-"Asian" only gives out a design with protruding terminals.
-In the "Europeans" they seem to be buried in the body.
-And the proportions are slightly different: "Asian", ceteris paribus, is usually a little shorter and narrower, but at the same time somewhat higher.
+There is no fundamental difference between “Asians” and “Europeans”.
+Essentially the same lead bathed in acid.
+“Asiatok” is only distinguished by its design with terminals protruding upward.
+For “European women” they seem to be buried in the body.
+And the proportions are slightly different: the “Asian”, all other things being equal, is usually a little shorter and narrower, but at the same time somewhat taller.

-For examination, we selected "Asians", united by the D23 standard size.
+For examination, we selected “Asian women”, united by standard size D23.
 The letter D denotes a group of batteries about 170 mm wide and 200 mm high, and the index 23 is the approximate length of the battery in centimeters.
-Batteries of this type are not as widely represented in our country as the classic "Europeans", but at the same time they are very popular.
-They are installed on super-popular subcompacts Kia Rio And Hyundai Solaris, as well as other models of Kia, Hyundai, Nissan, Honda, Mitsubishi, Suzuki and so on.
-Note that some of the batteries are designed for fastening not with a clamping bar through the top, but for the tide of the case at the very bottom of the battery.
-In most cases, these lugs do not prevent installation in vehicles designed for top-bar mounting.
+Batteries of this type are not as widely represented in our country as classic “European” ones, but at the same time they are very popular.
+They are installed on extremely popular small cars Kia Rio And Hyundai Solaris, as well as for other models of Kia, Hyundai, Nissan, Honda, Mitsubishi, Suzuki, etc. Note that some batteries are designed to be fastened not with a clamping bar across the top, but by the casing at the very bottom of the battery.
+In most cases, these bosses do not prevent installation in vehicles designed for top mounting.

 HOW TO CHOOSE A BATTERY?

 • Dimensions.
-You need to buy a battery that will certainly fit on regular place- under the hood, in the trunk or under the floor.
-It's a shame when buying a mistake by a centimeter.
+You need to buy a battery that will definitely fit on the regular place- under the hood, in the trunk or under the floor.
+It's a shame to be mistaken by a centimeter when purchasing.

 • Polarity.
-The easiest way is to look at the old battery and clarify where it has a “plus” and where it has a “minus”. on "Europeans" and "Asians" they can differ in both shape and location.
-On most cars, it will not be possible to place a battery with an abnormal polarity, since there will not be enough wires.
+The easiest way is to look at the old battery and find out where it is “plus” and where it is “minus”. on “European” and “Asian” women they may differ in both shape and location.
+On most cars it will not be possible to place a battery with non-standard polarity, since the wires are not long enough.

 • Brand.
-We advise you to use the list of winners: no one else conducts tests of this level.
-We do not recommend taking cheap batteries of unknown brands.
+We recommend using the list of winners: no one else conducts tests of this level.
+We do not recommend taking cheap batteries from unknown brands.

 • Price.
 The brand usually determines the price.
 The declared electrical parameters - current and capacity - depend on the dimensions.
-Do not pay attention to advisers who say something about the undesirability of "excessive" currents or ampere hours.
-They didn't do well in school.
+Do not pay attention to advisers who say something about the undesirability of “excessive” currents or ampere hours.
+They did poorly at school.

 Have you chosen?
-The battery must be installed before installation on the machine.
-For those who do not realize the need for this stage, we suggest that you study our table, where in the column "Reserve capacity" the parameters of the batteries at the time of sale are given in brackets.
-You can't call them fully charged.
+The battery must be cleaned before installing it on the car.
+For those who do not realize the need for this stage, we suggest studying our table, where in the column “Reserve capacity” the battery parameters at the time of sale are given in brackets.
+There is no way to call them fully charged.

 We collected 14 batteries.
-We tried not to involve completely unknown players.
+We tried not to attract completely unknown players.
 The most expensive battery in our sample is the Korean Rocket.
-A deafening 9,000 rubles had to be paid because it was precisely this price that the official Kia dealer had broken.
-The cheapest is the domestic Tyumen Battery 6ST‑60L Asia for 3150 rubles.
-Of course, prices can vary greatly in different outlets: the same “Siberian” costs less than 2,000 rubles in a factory store.
-It is for this reason that we decided not to take into account the price of batteries when allocating places - the "price / quality" parameter is purely for reference.
+I had to pay a deafening 9,000 rubles because that’s exactly the price the official Kia dealer charged.
+The cheapest is the domestic Tyumen Battery 6CT‑60L Asia for 3150 rubles.
+Of course, prices can vary greatly at different retail outlets: the same “Siberian” costs less than 2,000 rubles in a factory store.
+It is for this reason that we decided not to take into account the price of batteries when allocating seats - the “price/quality” parameter is purely for reference.

-All purchased batteries are under warranty.
-But for the battery, the terms “new” and “warranty”, alas, are not synonymous.
-Therefore, one should not be surprised that when measuring in the delivered state, the results are always so different that it is immediately clear who and how much was lying in the warehouse.
-But for the seller, everything that is on the shelf is new: he only puts a seal and the date of sale.
+All purchased batteries are guaranteed.
+But for a battery, the terms “new” and “warranty”, alas, are not synonymous.
+Therefore, you should not be surprised that when taking measurements in the delivered state, the results are always so different that you can immediately see who and how many were lying in the warehouse.
+But for the seller, everything that is on the shelf is new: he only puts a stamp and the date of sale.

-In tests of each type, we assigned the best and worst results, respectively, 5 points and 1 point.
-All other participants received intermediate points proportional to the position they took between the leader and the outsider.
-For example, if when measuring the reserve capacity, the leader showed the result of 128 minutes, and the outsider - 88 minutes, then the participant with the result of 96 minutes received 1.80 points.
-And so - for tests of all five types.
+In each type of test, we assigned the best and worst results 5 points and 1 point, respectively.
+All other participants received intermediate scores proportional to the position they occupied between the leader and the outsider.
+For example, if, when measuring reserve capacity, the leader showed a result of 128 minutes, and the outsider showed 88 minutes, then the participant with a result of 96 minutes received 1.80 points.
+And so on for testing all five types.
 If the battery failed in certain tests, it received 0 points.
-The final score is the arithmetic mean of five intermediate marks.
-The "price / quality" parameter is for reference only, since the price of batteries is highly dependent on the place of purchase and can vary significantly in different outlets.
-It was not taken into account in the distribution of seats.
+The final score is the arithmetic average of five intermediate assessments.
+The “price/quality” parameter is for reference only, since the price of batteries greatly depends on the place of purchase and can vary significantly at different retail outlets.
+He was not taken into account in the distribution of seats.

 Reserve capacity.
-Shows how long the car will last with all the energy consumers on (headlights, audio system, windshield wipers), if its alternator has deteriorated.
+Shows how long a car will last with all power consumers turned on (headlights, audio system, windshield wipers) if its generator is damaged.
 Measured in minutes.
-The higher the score, the better.
+The higher the result, the better.

 Best result: Medalist, 128 minutes.
 Worst result: Rocket, 88 minutes.

 Reduced starting energy with declared current.
-Characterizes the energy of the battery in the starting mode.
+Characterizes the battery energy in starting mode.
 It is measured in kilojoules.
-The higher the score, the better.
+The higher the result, the better.

 Best result: Medalist, 29.55 kJ.
 Worst result: Globatt, 9.67 kJ.

-Reduced single current starting energy at -18ºС.
-Allows the current characteristics of all batteries under the same conditions, regardless of their passport data.
+Reduced starting energy with a single current at -18ºС.
+Allows the current characteristics of all batteries under the same conditions, regardless of their rating data.
 It is measured in kilojoules.
-The higher the score, the better.
+The higher the result, the better.

 Best result: Medalist, 55.11 kJ.
 Worst result: Globatt, 10.49 kJ.

-Reduced single current starting energy at -29ºС.
-Similar to previous tests, except temperature: -29ºC instead of -18ºC.
+Reduced starting energy with a single current at -29ºС.
+Similar to previous tests, except for temperature: -29ºС instead of -18ºС.
 It is measured in kilojoules.
-The higher the score, the better.
+The higher the result, the better.

 Best result: Medalist, 12.63 kJ.
-Worst result: Globatt; complete failure, the battery “dipped” below 6.0 V already at the 21st second of discharge instead of the prescribed 30 s.
+Worst result: Globatt; complete failure, the battery “sank” below 6.0 V already at the 21st second of discharge instead of the required 30 s.

-Receiving a charge at a constant external voltage.
+Acceptance of charge at constant external voltage.
 Shows the capacity of the battery after a deep discharge.

 Note.
-The measurements were carried out by specialists from the NIITs AT 3 of the Central Research Institute of the Ministry of Defense of Russia.
-The test results refer to a specific sample of batteries and cannot be used as a characteristic of all products of the same name as a whole.
+The measurements were carried out by specialists from the Research Center AT 3 Central Research Institute of the Russian Ministry of Defense.
+The test results relate to a specific sample of batteries and cannot characterize all products of the same name as a whole.

 Declared capacity 65 Ah